 Spread a little oil and butter over a griddle; brown tomatoes on both slices.

-Spread a little butter each half of rolls; spread mayonnaise over the butter.
+Spread a little butter on each half of rolls; spread mayonnaise over the butter.

-Place 2 slices on each bottom half of rolls; cover with tomato slices.
+Place 2 slices of bacon on each bottom half of rolls; cover with tomato slices.

 Top with top halves of rolls; serves 4.